-- Leading, training and monitoring the team of tutors and ensuring the expectations of tutors are consistently being met in each tutor group. - Ensuring a rigorous tutor programme is in place and consistently being delivered across tutor groups. - Managing behaviour within the year group, including proactively identifying patterns in behaviour and taking action to respond to these patterns. - Investigating and resolving incidents and preparing relevant reports and documentation as necessary. - Leading on internal exclusions within the year group, including the reintegration meetings. - Proactively engaging with parents and supporting with Fixed Term Exclusion reintegration meetings. - Celebrating the positive achievements and behaviours of students by implementing the Rewards and Recognition Policy. - Delivering high quality, academically rigorous assemblies that promote HPL, SMSC, SRE and British Values. - Leading on relevant sections of PSP and pre-PSP process and monitoring students on report. - Ensuring a system of academic monitoring is in place to ensure support is in place for students. - Taking a leadership role within the Team Around the School meetings and ensuring actions from the meetings are coordinated and followed up. - Ensuring excellent attendance and punctuality within the year group. - Ensuring students attend lunchtime and after school detentions. - Participating in the following duty rotas: lunch time and after school detention, lunchtime, On Call, after school. - Leading the Deputy YLC to support the delivery of the Behaviour Policy. - Ensuring that the recommendations in Individual Behaviour Plans are implemented consistently within the faculty. - Ensuring the implementation of the Behaviour Policy within the year group is in line with the Equality Policy and fulfils the Public Sector Equality Duty. - Supporting reasonable adjustment for students with special educational needs or disabilities within their year group.
+- Leading, training and monitoring the team of tutors and ensuring the expectations of tutors are consistently being met in each tutor group. - Ensuring the line up arrangements for each year group are being fully met by all relevant staff and students at the start of the day and end of each break. - Ensuring the hygiene protocols are fully met by all students and staff in relation to my year group. - Ensuring a rigorous pastoral programme is in place and consistently being delivered across tutor groups and is in line with the curriculum intent and structure for the pastoral curriculum. - Managing behaviour within the year group, including proactively identifying patterns in behaviour and taking action to respond to these patterns. - Investigating and resolving incidents and preparing relevant reports and documentation as necessary. - Leading on internal exclusions within the year group, including the reintegration meetings. - Proactively engaging with parents or carers and supporting with Fixed Term Exclusion reintegration meetings. - Celebrating the positive achievements and behaviours of students by implementing the Rewards and Recognition Policy. - Delivering high quality, academically rigorous assemblies that promote HPL, SMSC, SRE and British Values; these should be delivered virtually if the risk assessment requires it. - Leading on relevant sections of the PSP and pre-PSP process and monitoring students on report. - Ensuring a system of academic monitoring is in place to ensure support is in place for students. - Taking a leadership role within the Team Around the School meetings and ensuring actions from the meetings are coordinated and followed up. - Ensuring excellent attendance and punctuality within the year group. - Taking a leadership role in the Year Group Detention system, ensuring students attend the detentions and that standards of behaviour are excellent in the detention. - Ensuring all students remain within the allocated zones during break times, and that the conduct of students in these areas is impeccable. - Participating in the following duty rotas: break time and after school year group detention and On Call. - Leading the Deputy YLC to support the delivery of the Behaviour Policy. - Ensuring that the recommendations in Individual Education Plans and Pastoral Support Plans are implemented consistently within faculties. - Ensuring the implementation of the Behaviour Policy within the year group is in line with the Equality Policy and fulfils the Public Sector Equality Duty. - Supporting reasonable adjustment for students with special educational needs or disabilities within their year group.